BRIGHTON MARINA NEIGHBOURHOOD FORUM

 Future Meeting Dates:

-Future Meetings of the Forum Steering Group are planned for 2nd July 2018 and 24th September 2018.
+A Future Meetings of the Forum Steering Group is planned for 24th September 2018.
 If you wish to attend as an observer please email email@example.com for details of time and location.

 If you have any questions regarding the forum and for details of meetings please contact firstname.lastname@example.org For general information about Brighton Marina, please go to www.brightonmarina.co.uk